Global Youth Service Days 2015

-The Learning to CARE Institute invites adult and youth leaders at universities, schools, and youth groups throughout Lebanon to participate in Global Youth Service Days by implementing service projects on April 26, 27 and/or 28.
+The Learning to CARE Institute invites adult and youth leaders at universities, schools, and youth groups throughout Lebanon to participate in Global Youth Service Days by implementing service projects on April 17, 18 and/or 19.
 To see a list of project ideas, click here.
-We particularly encourage gropus to participate in one of two projects this year:
+We particularly encourage gropus to participate in one project this year:

-- Little Free Libraries: A program to establish small free neighborhood libraries to promote reading and literacy – the program is global, but the implementation would be local.
+- Little Free Libraries Lebanon: Little Free Libraries area a global program to establish small free neighborhood free-exchange libraries to promote reading and literacy – the program is global, but the implementation is local.

 *What is Global Youth Service Days?